eduardonunesp/ethquery/README.md

 Available Commands:
-  accounts           Returns a list of addresses owned by client blockbyhash        Returns the information about a transaction requested by transaction hash blockbynumber      Returns information about a block by block number blocknumber        Returns the number of most recent block
+  accounts           Returns a list of addresses owned by client balance            Returns the balance for the given address blockbyhash        Returns the information about a transaction requested by transaction hash blockbynumber      Returns information about a block by block number blocknumber        Returns the number of most recent block